BERLIN. Hungerford Nature Center,

 165 Whisconier Rd. (at the intersection of Rte.
 25 and Rte.
 133 in Brookfield), P.O.
 Box 5231, 06804.
 Website: www.brookfieldcthistory.org

 .
 E-mail: firstname.lastname@example.org

 .
 Local history museum and research library in the center of Brookfield's National Register Historic District, Civil War library, genealogy library, museum store.
 The museum building is Brookfield's 1876 former town hall.
 Historic formal colonial garden adjacent to museum.
 Exhibits open Noon-4:00 P.M. every Sat. and by special appointment by calling the museum at Tel., (203) 740-8140.

 CANTERBURY.
 Prudence Crandall Museum,

-1 So.
+One So.
 Canterbury Rd., 06331; Mailing Address: P.O.
 Box 58, 06331.
 National Historical Landmark/State Archaeological Preserve/Connecticut Freedom Trail Site administered by the State Historic Preservation Office and Dept. of Economic and Community Development.
 Museum is site of the first academy for African-American young women in the Nation (1833-34), established by Prudence Crandall, State Heroine.
 The museum has period rooms, permanent and changing exhibits, in-house research library, and museum shop.
 The Museum is located on Route 169, a National Scenic Byway.
-For information on hours and admission fees, call Tel., (860) 546-7800 or (860) 500-2360, visit Website: www.cultureandtourism.org
+For information on hours and admission fees, call Tel., (860) 546-7800 or (860) 500-2360, visit website: www.cultureandtourism.org

 or email at Crandall.email@example.com